fastapi/fastapi/docs/en/docs/tutorial/security/first-steps.md

 <img src="/img/tutorial/security/image01.png">

-/// check | "Authorize button!"
+/// check | Authorize button!

 You already have a shiny new "Authorize" button.